 Fabric sourcing is the industry way of saying finding a supplier who has the fabric you need for sale.
 This is how fashion designers get their fabric.
 They source – or find and buy it – from varying suppliers.
 This guide is going to tell you exactly how to do that, step-by-step, whether you’re looking to source fabric in the USA or online.

 Unless you’ve been in the fashion industry for a while, knowing how to source fabric (and trims!) can be really overwhelming.
-Doing this as a complete beginner with no experience feels like a monumental task.
+Whether you’re starting a fashion brand or you’re a new freelancer, doing this as a complete beginner with no experience feels like a monumental task.

-But when you know what you’re talking about when it comes to sourcing fabrics for a clothing line, you’ll have more confidence, save time, money, and headaches, and be able to communicate so suppliers will take you seriously!
+But when you know what you’re talking about when it comes to sourcing fabrics for a clothing line, you’ll have more confidence and more to offer your clients.
+You’ll save time, money and headaches during production, and you’ll be able to communicate so suppliers and factories will take you seriously!

-This guide is going to walk you through how to source fabric with low minimums, where to find suppliers, and the pros / cons of different types of vendors and fabric options that you can use to start your clothing line.
+This guide is going to walk you through how to source fabric with low minimums, where to find suppliers, and the pros / cons of different types of vendors and fabric options that you can use to freelance for brands or start your clothing line.

 I even have email templates you can use to reach out to fabric suppliers (to make sure they’ll answer you!).
 Swipe my professional templates (fully customizable for your unique brand) so you can begin to source fabric for your clothing line: